HomePage Path

 Rockingham Castle is located in the village centre, off Uppingham Road.
 23 miles south-east of Leicester, on the A47-A6003.

-The site is owned by the Saunders Watson family and is open, Easter to May Sunday and Bank Holiday Monday, June to September, Tuesday, Sunday and Bank Holiday Monday 1:00-5:00pm.
+The site is owned by the Saunders Watson family and is open, Sunday and Bank Holiday Monday Easter to May, Tuesday, Sunday and Bank Holiday Monday June to September 12:00-5:00pm, castle opens at 1:00pm, check website for details.

 There is a car park.